What is Postherpetic Neuralgia?

 - Itchy and numb skin.
 Although not as common of a symptom, postherpetic neuralgia can cause your skin to feel itchy or numb.

 Postherpetic neuralgia can have a marked effect on the way that you interact with friends.
 Since even the slightest touch can send waves of pain, it is likely that you avoid physical contact with others.
-When you have postherpetic neuralgia, you realize for the first time how much you and your friends communicate with each other through touch.

 Living with postherpetic neuralgia can be traumatizing.
 When you are first diagnosed with it, you hope that the symptoms will subside.
 But as the pain persists for months, you start to fear that the pain will never go away.

 We understand the pain and the frustration that you feel.
 We know that even though the visible symptoms of shingles have disappeared, the pain left behind by postherpetic neuralgia is very real, and it affects every aspect of your life.
 We want to help you get back to living the life you did before this malady.